FoxInFlame/MyAnimeListAdder/README.md

 ## Screenshots
 Check out the official website for screenshots in HD.

-## Sources
+## Included Libraries
 - Bootstrap : Used in popup for layout, and because required for MDB
+- QuickFit : To create dynamically-resizing text for anime titles in the MaterializeCSS theme
-- MaterialDesignBootstrap : Used in popup for layout, buttons, and animations
+- MaterialDesignBootstrap : Used in popup for layout, buttons, and animations for the MDB theme
 - ColorPicker : Used in options for selecting Badge Color
+- Bez : To use cubiz-beizers within .animate()
 - jQuery : Used for easy DOM selection, AJAX calls, and everything
-- MaterializeCSS : Used in options because MDB didn't have form elements stylized
+- MaterializeCSS : Used in options and popup for layout, buttons, and animations for the MaterializeCSS theme
-- RateYo : Used in popup to rate the selected anime easily
+- RateYo : Used in popup to rate the selected anime easily for both themes
-- Select2 : Used in popup to search and select the anime easily
+- Select2 : Used in popup to search and select the anime easily for the MDB theme

 ## Development
 The Chrome Extension uses jQuery for mostly everything, including the AJAX Requests, the Show/Hide toggles, the Next/Previous buttons, and a lot more.
 Without jQuery, this Chrome Extension would be nothing.